cksoftwaretech/wangfuk/EVIDENCE.md

 This was a bureaucratic lie.

 **1. The Lie Exposed:**
-Engineer Jason Poon immediately countered (on Oct 5) by citing **Practice Note APP-70**, which states that when scaffolding is covered, **"fire-retardant sheeting should be used"**, a standard established since 1995.
+Engineer Jason Poon (潘焯鴻) immediately countered (on Oct 5) by citing **Practice Note APP-70**, which states that when scaffolding is covered, **"fire-retardant sheeting should be used"**, a standard established since 1995.
 *   *The Implication:* The LD officer either was professionally incompetent (didn't know the rules) or deliberately lied to a layperson to close a complaint file.

 **2. The "Two-Tier" Response:**